typoes/harry-potter-gen-z/book_1/chapter_3.md

 Uncle Vernon didn’t go to work that day.
 He stayed at home and nailed up the mail slot.

-“See,” he explained to Aunt Petunia through a mouthful of nails, “if they can’t deliver them they’ll just give up.”
+“Ya see,” he explained to Aunt Petunia through a mouthful of nails, “if they can’t deliver them they’ll just give up.”

 “I’m not sure that’ll work, Vernon.”